UCLA-MDSH/ucla-mdsh.github.io/pages/contact.md

 permalink           : "/contact/"
 ---

 Want to get in touch with us?
-Please email us at [mdsh@ucla.edu](mailto:mdsh@ucla.edu?subject=Question about MDSH Program) for the fastest response, or contact one of our staff below.
+Please email us at [mdsh@ucla.edu](mailto:mdsh@ucla.edu?subject=Question about MDSH Program) for the fastest response.

 ### Dr. Hua Zhou